raphaelduartepinheiro/frequency-communication-thesis/README.md

 "a" turns into 2400 (460 + 97 * 20)
 Message in frequencies is:
  **"2400 + 440 + 2420 + 440 + 2440"**

+#### Musicalization

+All the frequencies must obey to a scale.
+Major, minor, so on...
+The intent is to let a set of frequencies be nice to ears.

 ### Tools
 * http://raphaelduartepinheiro.github.io/frequency-message-generator/ (for generating according with this repo)